-DO NOT TAKE any of the listed drugs for seven (7) days prior to your procedure.
+DO NOT TAKE any of the drugs listed below for seven (7) days prior to your procedure.
 If you are taking Coumadin or Heparin, contact your doctor before discontinuing!
 There may be other drugs, prescription or non-prescription, that are not on the list.
 Please check with the doctor that prescribed the medication in question.